 You need at least one to two years of work experience in public accounting to be licensed as a CPA.
-Some states will instead accept government or industry experience, but will require this experience to be for a longer period.
+Some states will accept government or industry experience instead, but they will require this experience to be for a longer period.

-You do not need to fulfil this experience requirement to take the CPA exam.
-You will, however, have to complete it to get your license and be permitted to put the letters CPA after your name.
+You do not need to fulfill this experience requirement to take the CPA exam.
+However, you will have to complete it to get your license and be permitted to put the letters CPA after your name.

-Once you have met all your state's requirements, you can apply for licence from your state board of accountancy.
+Once you have met all your state’s requirements, you can apply for license from your state board of accountancy.
 You can view your state board’s contact information here.

 In most states you will also need to take an ethics exam.
 This exam requires much less study than the CPA exam and usually has a pass rate of over 90%.
 This is taken before licensure.